WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Complex conjugate control, as applied to wave energy conversion, can be used to understand optimal control.
-For a complex conjugate controller, the impedance of the controller is designed to match the admittance of the device (equal to the complex conjugate of the impedance).
+For a complex conjugate controller, the impedance of the controller is designed to match the admittance of the device (equal to the complex conjugate of device impedance).
 Hence, it is also known as impedance matching and is a common practice within electrical engineering.
 Complex conjugate control is not a completely realizable control method due to its acausality, which means it requires exact knowledge of future wave conditions.
-Still, complex conjugate control presents a reference for the implementation of optimal control.
-The WEC impedance can be modeled by the following equation and can be used to formulate optimal control
+Still, a causal transfer function can be used to approximate complex conjugate control across a limited frequency range :cite:`bacelli2020comments`.
-implementation:
+Thus, complex conjugate control presents a reference for the implementation of optimal causal controls.
+The WEC impedance can be modeled by the following equation :cite:`bacelli2019feedback` and can be used to formulate the optimal control implementation:

 .. math::